Russia struggles to meet global orders for Sputnik V vaccine

 This month, Argentinian officials said the fund’s requested the return of 1.3 million doses for packaging reasons.
 The doses have been replaced.

-Virus-battered Iran has received only about 1.3 million doses from Russia out of 60 million doses it had been promised.
+Virus-battered Iran on Thursday received a 14th batch of Sputnik vaccines, bringing the number of doses to 1.77 million out of 60 million it had been promised.
 The Iranian news agency IRNA quoted the country’s ambassador to Russia as saying in April that the doses were expected to be shipped between May and November.

 There are indications that Iran also has struggled with a shortage of Sputnik’s second component.
 Deputy Health Minister Alireza Raisi last month urged those who received the first dose to get a second shot of AstraZeneca, citing the “uncertainty” of when Russia will come through.